Georgian Airways Flight 834: Response

 UN mission in Congo immediately established a task force to investigate the accident.
 Counsellors were provided and a hotline was established for the relatives of the victims.
 Then-head of MONUSCO, Roger Meece, visited the crash site in N'djili Airport along with other senior UN officials from MONUSCO.
 He expressed his shock for the extent of damage of the crash.

 The UN Security Council, United Kingdom and the United States have offered their condolences for the accident.
 UN Secretary-General Ban Ki-moon also issued a letter containing his sorrow of the crash and the other recent deadly incidents involving UN staff in Afghanistan, Ivory Coast and Haiti.
-In response to the crash, a wreath-laying ceremony will be held in New York's UN headquarters.
-Flags of the UN will be flown at half-mast in every UN offices around the world.
+In response to the crash, a wreath-laying ceremony was to be held in New York's UN headquarters.
+Flags of the UN were to be flown at half-mast in every UN offices around the world.

 Investigation

 Severe weather

 The METAR in force at the time showed thunder showers and rain.
 (Note: The METAR in force at the time was FZAA 041300Z 18020KT 0500 +TSRA SCT022 SCT028CB BKN110 28/22 Q1008 CB SECT NE-E-SE-W BECMG 1500/.
-This translates as METAR for N'djili Airport, issued on the 4th of the month at 13:00 Zulu time.
+This translates as METAR for N'djili Airport, issued on 4 April at 13:00 Zulu time.
 Winds from 180° at 20 kn.
 Visibility 500 m.
 Thunderstorms and heavy rain showers (greater than 7.6 mm/h).
 Scattered (cumulative 3/8 of sky covered) clouds at 2200 ft, Scattered (cumulative total now 4/8) thunderclouds at 2800 ft, broken (cumulative total between 5/8 to 7/8) clouds at 11000 ft.
 Temperature 28 C, dew point 22 C, QNH 1008 hPa, thunderstorms to north east, east, south east and west of airport, visibility expected to improve to 1500 m.)
 According to a United Nations official, the aircraft "landed heavily, broke into two and caught fire".
 An eyewitness suggested windshear as a cause.
-The Under-Secretary-General for Peacekeeping Operations Alain Le Roy indicated that the poor weather was a key element in the cause of the crash.
+Alain Le Roy, the Under-Secretary-General for Peacekeeping Operations, indicated that the poor weather was a key element in the cause of the crash.